dherault/serverless-offline/README.md

 ### Interactive Debugging with Visual Studio Code (VSC)

-With newer versions of node (6.3+) the node inspector is already part of your node environment and you can take advantage of debugging inside your IDE with source-map support.
+With newer versions of Node.js (6.3+) the node inspector is already part of your Node.js environment and you can take advantage of debugging inside your IDE with source-map support.
 Here is the example configuration to debug interactively with VSC.
 It has two steps.

 #### Step 1 : Adding a launch configuration in IDE